-Israeli Airstrike Kills Palestinian Woman and Girl in Gaza
+Airstrike Kills Palestinian Woman and Girl in Southern Gaza

-Airstrike Kills Palestinian Woman and Girl in Gaza
+Airstrike Kills Palestinian Woman and Girl in Southern Gaza

 A Palestinian woman and a young girl were killed in an Israeli airstrike in southern Gaza on Monday, according to hospital authorities.
-The strike targeted a tent sheltering a displaced family in the Muwasi area, west of Khan Younis, as reported by the Kuwait field hospital, which received the casualties.
-The hospital also stated that another girl was wounded in the attack.
+The strike hit a tent sheltering a displaced family in the Muwasi area, west of Khan Younis, the Kuwait field hospital reported.
+Another girl was wounded in the attack.

-The Israeli military confirmed it had struck a militant but provided no further details.
-This incident marks the latest fatalities among Palestinians in the coastal enclave since an October ceasefire deal aimed at halting a conflict lasting over two years between Israel and the Palestinian militant group Hamas.
-Although the most intense combat has subsided, the fragile ceasefire has been marred by almost daily Israeli fire.
+The Israeli military said it had struck a militant but provided no further details.
+The fatalities are the latest in a series of incidents since a ceasefire deal in October aimed at ending over two years of war between Israel and Hamas.
+While major fighting has subsided, the truce remains fragile, with near-daily Israeli fire reported.

-Israeli forces have conducted repeated airstrikes and frequently open fire on Palestinians near military-controlled zones, resulting in over 880 Palestinian deaths, according to Gaza's Health Ministry.
-The ministry, part of the Hamas-led government, is generally considered reliable by United Nations agencies and independent experts, though it does not distinguish between civilian and militant casualties.
+Since the ceasefire, Israeli forces have conducted repeated airstrikes and frequently fired on Palestinians near military-held zones, killing over 880 people, according to Gaza’s Health Ministry.
+The ministry, part of the Hamas-led government, is considered reliable by UN agencies and independent experts, though it does not distinguish between civilian and militant deaths.

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list

-Militants have carried out shooting attacks on Israeli troops, and Israel asserts that its strikes are in response to truce violations or threats to its soldiers.
-Since the ceasefire, four Israeli soldiers have been killed.
+Militants have carried out shooting attacks on Israeli troops, and Israel says its strikes are in response to truce violations or threats.
+Four Israeli soldiers have been killed since the ceasefire took effect.

 Pickt after-article banner — collaborative shopping lists app with family illustration